ASFHyP3/OpenData/s1-orbits/README.md

 ### SNS Subscriptions

-The SNS topic `arn:aws:sns:us-west-2:211125554030:s1-orbits-object_created` provides push notifications when new file are added to the `s1-orbits` S3 bucket.
+The SNS topic `arn:aws:sns:us-west-2:211125554030:s1-orbits-object_created` provides push notifications when new files are added to the `s1-orbits` S3 bucket.
 The topic supports SQS and Lambda subscriptions.

 You can subscribe to this topic using the [sns subscribe](https://docs.aws.amazon.com/cli/latest/reference/sns/subscribe.html) method of the [AWS CLI](https://aws.amazon.com/cli/):